sdat2/seager19/docs/index.rst

 Scientific questions to be addressed include:

-- Can we replicate the results displayed in S19?
+- Can we replicate the results displayed in S19? [partially]
-- How robust is the model to the parameters chosen?
+- How robust is the model to the parameters chosen? [fairly]
-- Can the sensitivity of the model to the parameters be understood from the physical processes underlying it?
+- Can the sensitivity of the model to the parameters be understood from the physical processes underlying it? [partially]
-- How skillful are different emulation functions at fitting input/output of the model?
+- How skillful are different emulation functions at fitting input/output of the model? [untested]

 Citations: